 Keeps you grounded

-The more well read you are, the more humble you are likely to be.
+The more well-read you are, the more humbler you are likely to be.
 This is because the more you read, the more you are likely to realize how much further you need to go.
 Readers are far more likely to acknowledge that they are work-in-progress as opposed to know-it-alls.

 important benefit of reading